Renagoh123/AMSbnbDB/README.md

 # AMS_Airbnb_Pricing

-## Overview
-This project is a web application using Node.js with Express.js and MySQL as the database.
+This project focuses on database implementation for analyzing Airbnb pricing in Amsterdam.
+It involves building an ER model for the data structure, implementing a relational database in MySQL, and inserting data.
+The web application simply displays data related to research questions using SQL queries to retrieve the data.

 ## Installation